uberspark/uberspark/src-nextgen/bridges/README.rst

 source tree organization

-``bldsys-bridge'' will have subdirectories for each build system tool supported ``v-bridge'' will have the subdirectories: 386, amd64, arm/v7, amd64/v8 etc. as in the docker hub images for ubuntu, alpine, fedora, debian all other bridges will have the following two-level directory structure:
+``bldsys-bridge'' will have subdirectories for each build system tool supported ``v-bridge'', ``ar-bridge'' and ``pp-bridge'' will have the subdirectories: 386, amd64, arm/v7, amd64/v8 etc. as in the docker hub images for ubuntu, alpine, fedora, debian all other bridges will have the following two-level directory structure:

 level-1: 386, amd64, arm/v7, amd64/v8 etc. as in the docker hub images for ubuntu, alpine, fedora, debian